VicOnt22/cityRestaurants/README.md

 currently this api only returns restaurant list based on one parameter which is city.
 The task also indicates that some:
 - info is needed `Cuisine Types and Rating of the restaurant` shall be shown.
 But that info is not part of the API
-- also `Area` field is not informative - it does not change with in City so using it in `Refine` field is not productive.
+- also `Area` field is not informative - it does not change within City so using it in `Refine` field is not productive.
 ### '    5.
 Please describe yourself using JSON.'
 Use it in backend (`Node js/Express`, `PHP`) as well as frontend (`React`, `Jsavascript`, `PHP`) <br />
 Always feel a relief when see `JSON` answer in the request - now we may continue with other functionality as the data is already OK.
 <br />
-Having JSON at the base of `NoSQL document model` like `MongoDb` easy development for programmers already comfortable wit JSON format in general.
+Having JSON at the base of `NoSQL document model` like `MongoDb` easy development for programmers already comfortable with JSON format in general.